All Episodes

 Right.

-But we'll talk about that as we continue on the Rush Limbaugh show.
+But we'll talk about that as we continue on the Rush Limbaugh Show.

 I'm Paul W. Smith.

-E.I.B., the Rush Limbaugh program, Paul W. Smith in for Rush.
+Paul W. Smith in for Rush.

 He's back tomorrow.

-Former U.S. Attorney General Ed Meese is with us, and uh the caller was asking Mr. Attorney General about holding companies accountable, that is, for helping illegal immigrants thrive by knowingly hiring them, actually seeking them out.
+Former U.S. Attorney General Ed Meese is with us, and the caller was asking Mr. Attorney General about holding companies accountable, that is, for helping illegal immigrants thrive by knowingly hiring them, actually seeking them out.

 Something has to be done about that as well.

-I think at the same time we have to do a better job of uh providing a means whereby an employer can uh check and find out whether a person is uh legally in the United States, whether it's a telephone system, an internet system, uh and that's part of the some of the suggestions that have been made for changing our immigration laws and our immigration practices so that the legitimate employer who wants to check up on these things has to find out if the documentation he or she's been given is in fact valid.
+And that's part of some of the suggestions that have been made for changing our immigration laws and our immigration practices so that the legitimate employer who wants to check up on these things has to find out if the documentation he or she has been given is in fact valid.

 So we need to do a better job of providing that kind of resources to make sure that employers can carry out their responsibility at the same time that we penalize those people who violate the law.

-Let's talk about one of the uh key decisions of the courts, uh the knock and enter uh decision, and and Rush did a great piece uh as always with his morning update.
+Let's talk about one of the key decisions of the courts, the knock and enter decision.

-Well, we have a Supreme Court ruling, and we have unhappy Liberals.
+Well, we have a Supreme Court ruling, and we have unhappy liberals.

 Is there anything else I need to say in this update?